phenopype/phenopype-quickstart/README.md

 3. Use the script `quickstart.py` to outline the bony armour plates of the stickleback specimen, either using the low-throughput or high-throughput routines.

-4. Check the [tutorials](https://phenopype.org/docs/tutorials) and the [phenopype gallery](https://phenopype.org/gallery) to learn how to construct an efficient image analysis workflow for your study system in phenopype.
+4. Check the [tutorials](https://phenopype.org/docs/tutorials) and the [phenopype gallery](https://phenopype.org/gallery) to learn how to construct effective image analysis workflows for your study system in phenopype.